Three days, four tech tours, 12 streams, 36 papers and an array of opportunities to connect. This is #IPWEAQ18!

 5-6 September 2018

-A full program outline is available on the event website or for further information,
+The Program outline is available on the event website or for further information,

 please contact Diana Kislitsyna if you have any questions.

-(6 CPD hours)
+to 6 CPD hours)

 23 August 2018

-(16 CPD hours)
+(Up to 16 CPD hours)

 13 September 2018